tenderlove/esp8266aq/pcb/README.md

 * [4 pin header](https://www.digikey.com/product-detail/en/sullins-connector-solutions/PPTC041LFBN-RC/S7002-ND/810144) to plug in the BME280 breakout board [Europe](https://www.reichelt.nl/female-header-2-54mm-straight-1x4-bkl-10120946-p266671.html)
 * [MCP2221a](https://www.digikey.com/en/products/detail/microchip-technology/MCP2221A-I-P/6009296) for programming the ESP and serial communication
 * [2x JST SH 4 pin Vertical Connector](https://www.adafruit.com/product/4328).
 These are optional, they're just for future extension to the board
+* [IC Socket](https://www.digikey.com/en/products/detail/te-connectivity-amp-connectors/1-2199298-3/5022040) for mounting the MCP2221a

+## Assembly

+Some of these parts are surface mount parts and they can be somewhat tricky to solder.
+I recommend using a [flux pen](https://www.amazon.com/gp/product/B074J6R1KQ/) and [fine solder wire](https://www.amazon.com/gp/product/B071G1J3W6/).

+If you're using them, I recommend solding the two JST SH 4 pin connectors on first, followed by the Molex SMD connector.
+Then do the ESP, and the USB connector.
+The rest of the parts should be pretty easy to add, but I usually start with the lowest profile parts (like the resistors) then move on to the taller parts.